 How do I switch from provisional licence insurance to full licence insurance?

-As soon as you pass your test, you need to tell your car insurer and it will be able to change your policy.
-You will also need to apply for a full driving licence from the DVLA.
+As soon as you past your test, you need to tell your car insurer.
+They'll be able to change your policy.
+You'll also need to apply for a full driving licence from the DVLA.